Black History Month Project

 Quizizz

-Posted in picture book lesson, reading skills, technology, third grade, and TTESS 1819
+Posted in picture book lesson, reading skills, technology, and TTESS 1819

 Before Spring Break, third graders used inference skills to answer questions in the Eric Kraft story, Chocolatina.
 They used active response cards to answer other types of questions throughout the book.
 At the computer station, they read Epic! books about chocolate.
 Finally, we took a Kahoot assessment in pairs before checking out books.